Simplified Touchscreen Typing

 We have been prototyping and developing each of these Minuum applications mentioned above.
 If you are a developer of wearable tech devices, we'd love to hear from you about how you'd like people to type with your device.

-Thanks to crowdfunding from our successful Indiegogo campaign, you’ll be able to use an open Minuum wearable development kit (WDK) early in 2014.
-This will allow anyone—even non-specialists—to incorporate typing into everyday things.
+Thanks to crowdfunding from our successful Indiegogo campaign, you can use the Whirlscape Minuum software development kit to prototype wearable device typing for yourself.
 The Minuum project involves applying our virtual keyboard algorithms to other typing needs beyond touchscreens.
 Soon, you’ll be able to type quickly and accurately using a variety of wearable devices.
-Many of these haven’t been imagined yet, and our WDK will help you build those devices you dream of.
+Many of these haven’t been imagined yet, and our SDK will help you build those devices you dream of.
 Want to create a sweater that types or put a keyboard in your phone case?
-Using our WDK you’ll be able to - just contact us at firstname.lastname@example.org
+Using our SDK you’ll be able to - just contact us at firstname.lastname@example.org

 We also want to tailor our technology to create the best possible keyboard for people of all ages with motor, visual, or cognitive impairments.
-The extensibility of our developer library and wearable development kit will allow us to work with partners such as MyVoice to tailor our technology to be accessible by all.
+The extensibility of our developer library and SDK will allow us to work with partners such as MyVoice to tailor our technology to be accessible by all.

 Want to evaluate Minuum technology?
 Download the Minuum public beta for Android from the Google Play Store.